LOADED WORDS

 Live headlines using “rioters

 No live headlines using “rioters” right now.
-Optics scans 380+ feeds every 5 minutes — check back as new stories appear.
+Optics scans 600+ feeds every 5 minutes — check back as new stories appear.
+Memorable historical examples below.

 How Optics uses these words